Save yourself! This holiday season keep your cavewoman snoozing.

 Pearl Four

 I want as much funny in my life as I can get.
-I Was Told There’d Be Cake by Sloane Crosley.
-The second chapter opens, “I’ve never me two people more afraid of the house burning down as my parents.”
+These three books all grounded in humor.
+The first is I Was Told There’d Be Cake by Sloane Crosley.
+The second chapter opens, “I’ve never met two people more afraid of the house burning down as my parents.”
 Highly recommend.

 The Idiot by Elif Batuman, The story starts with the advent of email.
 Great story.

 No One Belongs Here More Than You by Miranda July.
 College kids at Harvard.
-Named one of “the top ten fiction books of 2007” by Time Magazine.
+The book was named one of “the top ten fiction books of 2007” by Time Magazine.
 Reviews say that it’s “laugh out loud” funny.
 I’m in.
-But it’s no chick-lit.

 Throughout the holiday season, I’m aiming for books with humor.
 These three books deliver.